andreas0x41/coding-tutorial-obsidian/content/Python/1 General/1 Introduction.md

 <https://colab.research.google.com/>

-Google Colab is a powerful online tool for running Jupyter Notebooks[^1] online.
+Google Colab is a powerful online tool for running Python and Jupyter Notebooks[^1] online.
 It's a great fit for bigger projects and cloud usage of Jupyter.
 It also supports collaboration and GPUs for use cases like machine learning.

 # Python Installation